mspandit/mspandit.github.io/_posts/2026-05-14-functional-parsing.markdown

 pub struct Context<N>(pub Option<Rc<dyn Fn() -> (Symbol<N>, Self)>>)
 ```

-A context is applicable to a symbol to produce a set of contexts.
+A context can be applied to a symbol to produce a set of contexts.

 There are six combinations of the stack, its top, the symbol, and the result of the application: